-My research area is embedded systems.
+My research covers several systems areas including networking and operating systems, but my specialty is embedded systems.
 It is the kind of field where you debug software with an oscilloscope.
 Particularly, I work on resource-constrained embedded hardware, software, and networking.
 Of a particular interest to me are networking protocols such as Bluetooth Low Energy, LoRaWAN, and LTE-M, which are capable of supporting various Internet of Things communication needs.
-My research covers several systems areas including networking and operating systems.
+I am also focused on operating systems for embedded systems through the Tock project.

 An extremely important part of publicly funded research is making results available to the public.
 I strongly believe in open-access to research and you can find all my papers provided on this website and all of the software and hardware for my grad school projects on Github.